Scythe Studio website employs cookies to improve your user experience (Read more)

 }

-• Functions definitions are preferred to be on the bottom of the file in order to see component’s children first and quicker understand how the item is built;
+• Functions definitions are preferred to be on the bottom of the file in order to see the component’s children’s QML objects first and quickly understand how the item is built visually.
+After all, QML code defines firstly look and then the flow of the application;

-• States and transitions tend to grow fast, so that’s why they should be placed below children though they are also properties;
+• States and transitions tend to grow fast, so that’s why they should be placed below child objects though they are also properties;

 Good QML practices

-In the documentation of the Qt framework, you can find a list of best practices for QML and Qt Quick.
-I find all of them quite useful and some of them principle to have a clean QML code.
-Probably the most crucial practice described on that page is a rule to separate UI from logic.
-When you code using QML, you may be tempted to use QML and JavaScript for many things including application’s logic and network communication.
+In the documentation of the Qt framework, you can find a list ofΒ best practices for QML and Qt Quick.
+I find all of them quite useful and some of them principal to have a clean QML code.
+Probably the most crucial practice described on that page is a rule toΒ separate UI from logic.Β When you code using QML, you may be tempted to use QML and JavaScript for many things including application logic and network communication.

-Another good practice is to use qmllint tool that would help you easier spot the issues in your Qml code.
+Another good practice is to useΒ qmllint toolΒ which would help you easier spot the issues in your Qml code.
 It’s a pretty useful tool warning about many issues including unused imports and unqualified access to properties.
-The Qt company is currently working on a better integration of this tool with Qt Creator IDE.
+Since Qt 6 it is even nicely integrated with Qt Creator IDE .

 Why is it important to write clean QML code?

-When you code there are plenty of tiny decisions to make and after looking at the very same code after some time, you rather have no idea why you wrote the code in a particular way.
+During coding, there are plenty of tiny decisions to make.
+Looking at the very same code after some time, you rather have no idea why you wrote the code in a particular way.
 On the other hand, when you follow clean QML code rules, you outsource those little decisions to the code.
 It frees up your thinking resources.

-Finally, of course, the most important reason to write clean QML code is the fact that it significantly improves the maintainability of the project.
-Someone said that you write the code once, but it’s read multiple times.
-Therefore, you need to care about readability of your code as well as about all the good practices.
+Finally, of course, the most important reason to write clean QML code is the fact that itΒ significantly improves the maintainability of the project.Β Someone said that you write the code once, but it’s read multiple times.
+Therefore, you need to care about the readability of your code as well as about all the good practices.
 Then it’s easier for you and other developers to jump into the project, understand a particular piece and make changes.

 Key takeaways and general rules